lino-framework/book/docs/dev/devblog.rst

 people who pay you for this job, documenting *what you change* and *why you change it* is more important than actually fixing their problem.
 My first developer blog was a simple plain text file (one per month) where I noted every code change for my own reference.
-It happens quite often that I want to know why I did some change one year ago.
-And I am often amazed about how much I forgot during one year.
+It happens surprisingly often that I want to know why I did some change one year ago.
+And I was often amazed about how many things both my customers and I were able to forgot during one year.

 In the beginning you should not publish your blog because every human has a natural shyness which would disturb your learning process.